 There are so many family-friendly things to do in Council Bluffs that we weren't able to fit it all into one blog!
 So, uncover and connect with the people, places, history, and happenings that visitors love and locals can't get enough of.
 Check out our recent blogs to get the insider's scoop on all things Council Bluffs.

 For a complete list of attractions, visit our play page!

-For a complete list of places to eat, click here!
+For a complete list of places to eat, check out our restaurant listings!

-Don’t forget to book your hotel stay with one of our properties by clicking here!
+Don’t forget to book your hotel stay with one of our properties by using our Book Direct tool!